US ARMY Military Support Build (2019)

 Recently returned from a year-long tour of duty in the Middle East, U.S. Army Cpl.
 James Wesley Trent was on leave with his family in Florida when he found his brand new pickup truck stolen, stripped and burned to the ground.
 Where just a few days before, he was proudly rolling out in the gold-hued Ford F-250 Super Duty, he was now looking at a charred wreck.
 Yes, there were worse things that could happen as his deployments overseas had proven.
 However, this fresh injury brought home the unfairness of it all.
 Eventually, insurance would replace the destroyed truck, but it couldn’t repair his loss of faith in his fellow man.
-That’s when members of the off-road community stepped in to help.
+That’s when one member of of the off-road community Phil Gottes with Tufftruckparts.com stepped in to help.

 “Last year while watching the news I saw the unfortunate tragedy that happened to Corporal Trent,” said Florida resident Phil Gottes, CEO of TuffTruckParts.com in Boca Raton.
 “When I heard this, I knew we could help build this soldier a new custom truck.”